pejulian/simple-route53-ddns-cron/README.md

 > `CRON_EXP` must be a valid cron expression

-> `DOMAIN_NAME` must be a valid FQDN that is being managed in a Hosted Zone on Route53.
+> `DOMAIN_NAMES` each entry must be a valid FQDN that is being managed in a Hosted Zone on Route53.

 > `IAM_PROFILE` must be properly configured IAM User on your machine (configured via AWS CLI)